PH

 Adobo

-Considered the national dish, adobo is meat (usually chicken or pork) marinated and simmered in soy sauce, vinegar, garlic, and spices until tender and flavorful.
+Considered the unofficial national dish, adobo is meat (usually chicken or pork) marinated and simmered in soy sauce, vinegar, garlic, and spices until tender and flavorful.
+Every region and family has their own variation.

 Sinigang